MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/create-your-first-winui3-app.md

         ![Another screenshot of Visual Studio showing the Solution Explorer pane and the contents of the Package app x manifest file.](images/WinUI-cpp-packageproject.png)

         > [!NOTE]
         > Optionally, you can install the single-project MSIX packaging tools extension for Visual Studio and combine the packaging project settings into your application project.
 This extension enables you to develop and build your MSIX-packaged application without requiring a separate packaging project.
 For more information, see [Package your app using single-project MSIX](../../windows-app-sdk/single-project-msix.md).

+7. **For version 1.0 Preview 1 only:** In the app project, open the **pch.h** file, remove the following `#include` statement, and save the file.
+If you do not remove this statement, when you try to build the project you will encounter the following error: `fatal error C1083: Cannot open include file: 'winrt/microsoft.ui.dispatching.co_await.h': No such file or directory`.
+This issue only exists in version 1.0 Preview 1, and it will be fixed in the next release.

+    ```cpp
+    #include <winrt/microsoft.ui.dispatching.co_await.h>
+    ```

-7. To add a new item to your app project, right-click the **_Project name_ (Desktop)** project node in **Solution Explorer** and select **Add** -> **New Item**.
+8. To add a new item to your app project, right-click the **_Project name_ (Desktop)** project node in **Solution Explorer** and select **Add** -> **New Item**.
 In the **Add New Item** dialog box, select the **WinUI** tab, choose the item you want to add, and then click **Add**.
 For more details about the available items, see [Item templates for WinUI 3](winui-project-templates-in-visual-studio.md#item-templates-for-winui-3).

     ![New Item](images/winui3-addnewitem-cpp.png)

-8. Build and run your solution to confirm that the app runs without errors.
+9. Build and run your solution to confirm that the app runs without errors.

    > [!NOTE]
    > Only the packaged project will launch, so make sure that one is set as the Startup Project.

-### Localize your WinUI desktop app
+#### Localize your WinUI desktop C++ app

 To support multiple languages in a WinUI desktop app, and ensure proper localization of your packaged project, add the appropriate resources to the project (see [App resources and the Resource Management System](/windows/uwp/app-resources/)) and declare each supported language in the **package.appxmanifest** file of your project.
 When you build the project, the specified languages are added to the generated app manifest (**AppxManifest.xml**) and the corresponding resources are used.